-FY 2017 GFOA Budget Award
+FY 2018 GFOA Budget Award

-The Government Finance Officers Association of the United States and Canada (GFOA) presented a Distinguished Budget Presentation Award to the Village of Royal Palm Beach, Florida for its annual budget for the fiscal year beginning October 1, 2016.
-In order to receive this award, a governmental unit must publish a budget document that meets program criteria as a policy document, as an operations guide, as a financial plan, and as a communications device.
+The Government Finance Officers Association of the United States and Canada (GFOA) presented a Distinguished Budget Presentation Award to the Village of Royal Palm Beach, Florida, for its Annual Budget for the fiscal year beginning October 1, 2017.
+In order to receive this award, a government unit must publish a budget document that meets program criteria as policy document, as a financial plan, as an operations guide, and as a communications device.